SEND Code of Practice

 The Local Authority has a legal duty to set out for parents their own Local Offer for pupils with SEND.
 You can access York’s Local Offer online at:

-The Local Authority also provides specialist tutors with specific areas of expertise, to support staff within school and to provide guidance and advice for parents.
-They also provide access to ‘York Sen And Disability Information, Advice & Support Service’ (formerly Parent Partnership Service) to assist parents in finding out more or in solving any problems which they might experience.
+The Local Authority also provides specialist teachers with specific areas of expertise to support members of staff within schools and to provide guidance and advice for parents.
+They also provide access to ‘York SEN and Disability Information, Advice & Support Service’ (formerly Parent Partnership Service) to assist parents in finding out more or in solving any problems which they might experience.
 Our Inclusion Leader works closely with all of these experts in order to ensure that the needs of every child are met appropriately.
-Contact details for York Sen And Disability Information, Advice & Support Service’ are: 01904 554312 email@example.com www.yor-ok.org.uk/families/Local%20Offer/copy-of-sendiass-for-children-and-young-people.htm or ‘phone 01904 554319/555698 or e-mail at email@example.com.
+Contact details for York SEN and Disability Information, Advice & Support Service, which can be found at http://www.yor-ok.org.uk/families/Local%20Offer/copy-of-sendiass-for-children-and-young-people.htm or ‘phone 01904 554319/555698 or e-mail at email@example.com.

 What do I do if my child has SEND and I want them to come to Scarcroft School?

 The best thing to do is to visit the school and meet a member of the SLT and Inclusion Leader.
 A tour of the building, together with an in-depth discussion about your child’s specific needs, will show you how the school can support you in ensuring that your child has the best possible educational experience within a mainstream school setting.
 You can also access information about starting school here:. https://www.york.gov.uk/info/20171/school_admissions/179/starting_primary_or_infant_school_fortthe_first_time

-How can a parent complain if they are not happy?
+How can a parent complain if he/she is not happy?

-At Scarcroft Primary School we pride ourselves on listening to parents and having an ‘open door’ policy; by working together, we hope that you feel that your views and concerns are listened to.
-The vast majority of concerns are easily resolved in conversation with school staff.
+At Scarcroft Primary School we pride ourselves on listening to parents: by working together we hope that you feel that your views and concerns are listened to.
+The vast majority of concerns are easily resolved in conversation with members of staff.
 There are, however, a number of ways in which a parent can complain:

-1. Raise a concern with the child’s Class Teacher, either during a Parents’ Evening consultation, or by speaking with them at drop-off time to arrange an appointment (the school has an Open Door Policy, which means that parents are in their child’s classroom every morning at drop-off time).
+- Raise a concern with a child’s teacher, either during a Parents’ Evening consultation or by speaking with them at drop-off time in the playground to arrange an appointment.

-2. Raise a concern with the Inclusion Leader by making an appointment to see her, either during a Parents’ Evening consultation or by making a separate appointment at a mutually convenient time.
+- Raise a concern with the Inclusion Leader by making an appointment at a mutually convenient time.

-3. If a concern is not resolved by meeting either with the Class Teacher or the Inclusion Leader, make an appointment to see the Headteacher, who will do her very best to resolve the matter to the parent’s satisfaction.
+- If a concern is not resolved by meeting either with the Class Teacher or the Inclusion Leader, make an appointment to see a member of the SLT, who will do his/her very best to resolve the matter.

-5. If a parent is not happy with the way in which the Headteacher or the school has handled the concern, they can ask for a copy of the official Complaints Procedure, or print off a copy from the school’s website – this provides parents with a step-by-step guide to making a formal complaint.
-This should be made in writing in the first instance to the Headteacher, and if the parent is still not happy, then be made in writing to the Governing Body.
+- If a parent is not happy with the way in which a member of the SLT or the school has handled the concern, he/she can ask for a copy of the school’s Complaints Procedure, or print off a copy from the school’s website.
+This provides parents with a step-by-step guide to making a formal complaint.
+A complaint should be made in writing in the first instance to the Headteacher, and if the parent is still not happy, then be made in writing to the Governing Body.

 Further information and contact details:

-If you have specific queries regarding SEND/ medical needs please contact the Inclusion Leader (Wednesday-Friday):
+If you have specific queries regarding SEND/ medical needs please contact the Inclusion Leader: